envyniv/Project-Hope/README.md

 # Special Thanks

 - Everyone in [my discord server](https://discord.gg/bNkDkHW) for being supportive
-- You (for acknowledging this game)
+- You (you're awesome :sunglasses:)
-- Gzillion/Newbie (minor sprite work)
-- Aléris (minor sprite work)
+- Gzillion/Newbie, Aléris (minor sprite work)
 - gotimo2 (separated player movement and animation)
-- Everyone from the [Godot Engine discord server](https://discord.gg/4JBkykG) for being a bunch of awesome peeps!
+- Everyone from the [Godot Engine discord server](https://discord.gg/4JBkykG) for being cool

 --------------------------------------------------------------------------------

 # About the game

 A collection of all .md files in the game's source folders, that i reunited in this section, for convinience.

+:thinking:

 --------------------------------------------------------------------------------